DataDog/documentation/content/en/observability_pipelines/guide/custom-metrics-governance.md

 ### Solution 1: Drop one tag

-To drop specific tags on custom metrics before they get ingested into Datadog, you can use Observability Pipelines' [`remap` transform][7], which comes with a domain-specific language to manipulate metrics.
+To drop a specific tag on custom metrics before they get ingested into Datadog, you can use Observability Pipelines' [`remap` transform][7], which comes with a domain-specific language to manipulate metrics.

 For the basic use case of dropping a single metric tag, you can use the `del()` function in VRL.
 For example, the following component drops the `tag_to_drop` tag.